khubabshams/khubabshams/README.md

 ## ⚡ About me

 - Experienced Python and Odoo ERP developer 👴🏽, familiar with Android application development.
-Interested in data science and machine learning 📊.
+Interested in data science, Fintech, and machine learning 📊.
 MIS graduate, minimalist, and Man Utd supporter 😈.

 ## 🔭 I’m currently working on